TwtAPI vs Official X API

 Run one workflow end to end.
 If one option gets your team to a stable, repeatable result faster and with less operational drag, that is usually the clearest answer.

-If the comparison is already down to “official route or a faster operational path,” a good next step is checking the docs and plan fit against the workflow you have in mind.
+If the comparison is already down to “official route or a faster operational path,” a good next step is checking the docs and plan fit against the real workflow, budget rhythm, or AI-agent job you have in mind.